stardog-union/launchpad-docs/README.md

 #### `DESIGNER_STORAGE_ENABLED`

-The `DESIGNER_STORAGE_ENABLED` is used to configure the storage location for projects in Stardog Designer.
-By default, this should be set to `true`.
-This will default to storing all Designer projects in the Launchpad database.
-If this is set to `false` then project storage in the Launchpad database will be disabled and all projects will be stored in a user browser's local storage.
+The `DESIGNER_STORAGE_ENABLED` option is used to configure the storage location for projects in Stardog Designer.
+By default, this should be set to `false`, resulting in projects being stored in a user browser's local storage.
+If set to `true`, projects will be stored in the Launchpad database under your Launchpad user account.

+> [!TIP]
+> It's recommended to set this to `true` to avoid accidental data loss of Designer projects if the user clears their browser's local storage.

 - **Required:** No
-- **Default:** `true`
+- **Default:** `false`

 ### Login Provider Configuration